nopara73/Hosszueletesites/PodcastWorkflow.md

 ### Long Video

 0. Publish to YT and X
-0. Aspect ratios for YT is 16:9, for X is 1:1
+0. Aspect ratios for YT is 16:9
-0. Upload (On X change quality to 1080p)
+0. Upload to YT
 0. Use Edit Title
    - On X add #longevity and reference the guest's accounts
 0. On X